Lactation Consultant

 Step Two: Complete Prerequisite Courses (At Least One Year)

-Depending on the chosen pathway, those pursuing certification or a bachelor’s degree in lactation consultancy are required to take 25 hours or more of academic courses in lactation health outlined by the International Board of Lactation Consultant Examiners (IBLCE).
+Depending on the chosen pathway, those pursuing certification or a bachelor’s degree in lactation consultancy are required to take 25 hours or more of academic courses in lactation health, as outlined by the International Board of Lactation Consultant Examiners (IBLCE).
 Courses include biology, nutrition, sociology, and communications.

 Step Three: Enroll in an Accredited Program (At Least One Year)